-D Proposed Minimum Rent and Participation Rent
+D. Proposed Minimum Rent and Participation Rent

-D.1 Minimum and participation rent proposal; rent escalations and adjustments to market.
+D.1 Propose a minimum and participation rent arrangement, including rent escalations and adjustments to market, along with rent credits or other requested Port financial, capital or maintenance support.

 Each Proposer must submit an Earnest Money Deposit in the amount of Twenty Five Thousand Dollars (\$25,000.00) payable to the Port in the form of a cashier's or certified check.
 This deposit shall be returned to all Respondents except the Respondent with whom the Port enters into exclusive negotiations.